Plymouth Colony: Marriage and family life

 Edward Winslow and Susanna White both lost their spouses during the harsh winter of 1620–1621, and the two became the first couple to be married in Plymouth.
 Governor Bradford presided over the civil ceremony.

-John Demos published an article in The William and Mary Quarterly in 1965.
-According to his account, "courtships were usually initiated by the young people themselves, but as a relationship progressed toward something more permanent, the parents became more directly involved."
+In Plymouth Colony, "courtships were usually initiated by the young people themselves, but as a relationship progressed toward something more permanent, the parents became more directly involved," according to John Putnam Demos.
 Parents were concerned with the moral and religious qualities of the proposed spouse, as well as the financial means of each party's family.
 The first step toward marriage was generally a betrothal or pre-contract, a ceremony carried out before two witnesses in which the couple pledged to wed in due time.
 The couple's intentions were published several weeks or months after the betrothal was contracted.
 "A betrothed couple was considered to have a special status, not married but no longer unmarried either."
+Sexual contact was prohibited between a betrothed couple, but the penalty for it was one-fourth of what it was for single persons, and records indicate a relatively high number of babies born less than nine months after a wedding ceremony.

 Women in Plymouth Colony had more extensive legal and social rights compared to 17th-century European norms.
 They were considered equal to men before God from the perspective of the Church.
 Women were, however, expected to take traditionally feminine roles, such as child-rearing and maintaining the household.
-Plymouth women enjoyed extensive property and legal rights.
+Plymouth women enjoyed extensive property and legal rights and could be signatories on contracts.
 A wife in Plymouth could not be "written out" of her husband's will and was guaranteed a full third of the family's property upon his death.
 In some cases, especially in second marriages, women were given exclusive right to retain control of their property separately from their husbands.
 Women were also known to occasionally sit on juries in Plymouth, a remarkable circumstance in seventeenth century legal practice.
 Historians James and Patricia Scott Deetz cite a 1678 inquest into the death of Anne Batson's child, where the jury was composed of five women and seven men.

 Family size in the colony was large by modern American standards, though childbirth was often spaced out, with an average of two years between children.
 Most families averaged five to six children living under the same roof, though it was not uncommon for one family to have grown children moving out before the mother had finished giving birth.
 Maternal mortality rates were fairly high; one birth in thirty ended in the death of the mother, resulting in one in five women dying in childbirth.
 However, "the rate of infant mortality in Plymouth seems to have been relatively low."